Tourism in Brisbane: Lone Pine Koala Sanctuary

 The Lone Pine Koala Sanctuary opened in 1927 and was the world's first koala sanctuary.
 Wildlife in the sanctuary includes koalas, kangaroos, Tasmanian devils, wombats, echidnas, various species of reptiles, as well as many types of Australian birds.
 The sanctuary is located in the Brisbane suburb of Fig Tree Pocket.

 Brisbane Tramway Museum

 Brisbane Tramway Museum is a transport museum which preserves and displays trams and trolley-buses, most of which operated in Brisbane, Queensland, Australia.
 The museum also has a collection of vehicles and other equipment used in maintaining Brisbane's electric street transport system which operated from 1897 to 1969.
 The museum is located at Ferny Grove, a north-west suburb of Brisbane.

 Newstead House

 Newstead House, in Newstead Park, is the oldest house in Brisbane.
 Built in 1846, it is now a museum and heritage listed site.
 It is open to the public, and concerts are sometimes held at the house and grounds.

+Eagle Farm & Doomben Racecourses

+Eagle Farm and Doomben Racecourses stand as iconic landmarks in Brisbane's horse racing scene.
+Eagle Farm, established in 1865, holds a prestigious reputation, hosting major events like the Stradbroke Handicap and showcasing its heritage-listed grandstands.
+Doomben, opened in the 1930s, offers a more intimate setting known for its charming fig trees and regular race meets.
+Both venues provide a blend of world-class racing action and diverse event spaces, attracting both racing enthusiasts and those seeking a unique day out, with racing operating most weekends.